Skip to main content

 Function Interface

-Your Python script must implement one or more of these functions:
+Your Python script must implement one or more of these functions.
+Both synchronous and asynchronous versions are supported:

 def call_api(prompt: str, options: dict, context: dict) -> dict: